gridsome/gridsome/packages/source-filesystem/README.md

 - Type: `Array`
 - Default: `['index']`

 Define which files to consider as index files.
 These files will not have their filename appear in its route path and will become the main `index.html` file of the directory.
 Make sure there is only one possible index file per directory if multiple index names are defined.
+This option is only used if there is no dynamic `route` defined.